E-LLP/xcodebuild-piped-output-issue-reproduction/README.md

-# XcodeBuild hanging reproduction sample
+# XcodeBuild delayed test outputs reproduction sample

 This is a fork of the awesome [https://github.com/ably/ably-ios](https://github.com/ably/ably-ios) project.